spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-spryker-core-back-office-feature.md

 After finishing the entire integration, ensure the following:
 * Entries without a translation for a language with a configured fallback are translated into the fallback language.
 * The translation cache is stored under the configured directory.
-* Translations are found based on the configured file path pattern.
+* Translations are found based on the configured path pattern.

 {% endinfo_block %}